-Moreover, osteoarthritis is a common disease in the older age group that can damage joints of the body due to the inflammatory process.
-As seeds have anti-inflammatory properties, so they may help in joint pain.1
+Osteoarthritis is a common disease in the older age group that can damage joints of the body due to the inflammatory process.
+As seeds have anti-inflammatory properties, they may help in joint pain.1

 100 grams of sesame contain 16.9 gms of fiber.2

-As sesame have monosaturated fatty acid, fibers and Liganan which have lipid lowering properties.6, 7
+As sesame has monosaturated fatty acid, fibers, and Liganan which have lipid-lowering properties.6, 7

-So by lowering lipids, sesame protects you from bad lipids, which in turn may protect you from other diseases like coronary heart diseases.
+So by lowering lipids, sesame protects you from bad lipids, which in turn may protect you from other diseases like coronary heart disease.